evoheal/EPID-700/README.md

 <br/>

-* I will compute the average temperature at each grid location over a sliding window of 1 year and measure the daily deviation from that temperature over timee.
+* I will compute the average temperature at each grid location over a sliding window of 1 year and measure the daily deviation from that temperature over time.

 Here are examples of inappropriate points:
 (too vague)